eva-engine/eva-engine.github.io/docs/tutorials/prepareRender.md

 Resolution, if the design draft is 2 times (750\*1334), you can use window.devicePixelRatio / 2

-### preventScroll
+### enableScroll

-Whether to prevent page scrolling, the default is false
+Whether to Enable page scrolling, the default is true

 ### renderType